bevyengine/bevy-website/content/learn/book/assets/processing.md

 {% end %}

-To enable asset processing, first set the `AssetPlugin::mode`:
+The first step to enable asset processing is to set the `AssetPlugin::mode` accordingly:

 ```rust
 fn main() {